Han8931/han8931.github.io/public/gorae/index.md

 The Gorae logo is inspired by the **Bangudae Petroglyphs** in South Korea—ancient carvings that are among the earliest known depictions of whales.

-We wanted Gorae to feel like those engravings: minimal, timeless, and built to last.
+I wanted Gorae to feel like those engravings: minimal, timeless, and built to last.
 It doesn't rely on flashy graphics or web engines; it's a solid, handmade tool crafted for a specific purpose.
 And, just like your favorite terminal setup, it's fully themeable to match your aesthetic.

 ### Ready to Dive In?